This is a named option within the Engineering M.Eng.

 - Courses and projects that apply immediately to real-world work

 A small cohort of students is selected each fall term.
-Fall deadline is July 1.
+This 30-credit program can be completed in as little as 2.5 years.

 Admission requirements for engineers interested in applying are:

-A B.S. degree in engineering or similar degree from an ABET-accredited program
+A B.S. degree in mechanical engineering or similar degree from an ABET-accredited program.
+Please contact Program Director to discuss your specific background.

-A minimum undergraduate grade point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work) or a master's degree with a minimum cumulative GPA of 3.00
+A minimum undergraduate grade point average (GPA) of 3.00 on the equivalent of the last 60 semester hours (approximately two years of work).

 Students in the Engineering M.Eng. programs are not permitted to accept teaching assistantships, project assistantships, research assistantships or other appointments that would result in a tuition waiver.
 Students in these programs cannot enroll in other graduate programs nor take courses outside the prescribed curriculum.
-If you intend to combine study in this program with other academic programs at UW–Madison, please contact Shainah Greene, graduate programs coordinator (firstname.lastname@example.org).
+If you intend to combine study in this program with other academic programs at UW–Madison, please contact Engineering Professional Development's Students Services Department (firstname.lastname@example.org).

 Minimum Graduate School Requirements